Orange City, Iowa

 The small size of the FYS class encourages deep discussions and close friendships.
 The course involves extensive reading, writing, and speaking focused on three questions: Who am I?
 Who are my neighbors? and How will we live in the world?
 Wrestling with such questions equips students with the knowledge, skills, and character they’ll need to succeed at Northwestern and beyond.
 In course evaluations, students have said that FYS helped them connect quickly with other students and that they made some of their best new friends in the class.

 OUTSTANDING LEARNING FACILITIES

 More than $45 million has been spent on construction and renovation projects at Northwestern since 2003.
 Among those are the DeWitt Theatre Arts Center, which has been called the best college theatre facility in Iowa, and the Korver Visual Arts Center.
 The $14 million DeWitt Learning Commons, built in 2013, houses the college’s library and academic support center.
 This facility is the place to be for students, whether they are studying individually or with friends, enjoying a coffee with a professor, researching a paper, creating a video for class, taking a break with some leisurely reading, getting help for a test, or planning a group presentation.

-A new $24.5 million health and natural sciences center is under construction and will be completed by the fall of 2018.
-The eco-friendly facility will house classrooms, laboratories, and faculty offices for the departments of biology, chemistry, and nursing.
-It will also include increased space for student and faculty research.
+The new $24.5 million DeWitt Family Science Center opened in the fall of 2018.
+The eco-friendly facility houses classrooms, laboratories, and faculty offices for the departments of biology, chemistry, and nursing.
+It also includes ample space for student and faculty research.